‘Vet tech’ degree to target emerging skills gap

 “Our veterinary technologists will be able to enter the industry with a high level of responsibility in support of veterinarians, well-trained in the advanced technologies which are becoming an integral part of the veterinary industry and commanding a higher level of skills and knowledge than that provided in veterinary nursing qualifications.”

 The University of Adelaide’s vet school, which is ranked in the top 50 globally (QS World University Rankings by Subject 2019), will be only the third in the country to offer a veterinary technology degree.
-The new program will have a strong practical component with almost 500 hours of clinical experience over the three years.
+The new program will have a strong practical component with extensive animal handling and clinical experience over the three years.

 Animal technology has been included as a “top priority industry and occupation skill” by the Australian Industry and Skills Committee in their 2018 Skills Forecast.
 The animal technology workforce is projected to increase by 9% by 2023.